 • fans behaving badly; economic injustice—the toll on athletes and communities, etc.

-A diverse range of disciplinary perspectives, religious and spiritual traditions, methodologies, and critiques are encouraged, as well as proposals that engage the Boston area, the site of the 2020 AAR.
+A diverse range of disciplinary perspectives, religious and spiritual traditions, methodologies, and critiques are encouraged.

 Statement of Purpose